 Is there anything that causes more sleepless nights or gray hairs than planning a presentation before your Board of Directors?
 There’s so much riding on it, from your next fiscal year budget to near-term headcount to (potentially) the future of your career at your company.
 You know that every slide, every sentence, every chart and figure will be closely scrutinized.
 Our all-star panel has been on both sides of this key business event, and they know exactly what you need to do to prepare and execute a flawless presentation for your board.
 Alfonso de la Nuez is CEO of UserZoom, a highly customer-centric company.
 Kristina Shen is a partner at Bessemer Venture Partners, and no stranger to receiving presentations on Customer Success.
 And finally, Nils Vinje is VP Customer Success at Rainforest QA and founder of Glide Consulting.
 In this webinar, you will learn: The top three things every CS leader should include in their deck What board members really want to know about Customer Success How to blend metrics, tactics, and strategy into a seamless presentation And much more

 Winning businesses have been paying attention to the customer’s experience for decades now.
 CX is a fundamental part of building a brand, winning repeat buyers, and engaging happy customers in your Sales & Marketing strategy.
 But CX is only one half of the equation.
-Happy customers with bad outcomes give you none of those benefits.
+The painful truth is that happy customers without results are going to churn.
+It is imperative for every business to drive a positive customer experience while also ensuring that the customer has positive outcomes using your product.
+This is precisely why Gainsight invested in developing a customer experience platform that complements and enhances our core customer success product.
+However, before aligning your CX and CS programs it is important to understand the differences between customer experience and customer outcomes.
 In this exclusive webinar, Tiffani Bova (Global Customer Growth & Innovation Specialist, Salesforce) and Allison Pickens (Chief Customer Officer, Gainsight) will go in-depth on why there’s a clear distinction between customer experience and customer outcomes, and why both of them should roll up to an overarching Customer Success Strategy at your company.
-You’ll learn: Who owns the customer experience/outcome in a best practices post-sales organization How to consistently leverage great experiences and outcomes into increased upsell, cross-sell, and retention How to align with Sales & Marketing from early pipeline stages through closed-won, onboarding, and renewal How to dovetail the Buyer’s Journey to the Customer Journey to drive predictable growth And much, much more
+You’ll learn: Who owns the customer experience/outcome in a best practices post-sales organization How to consistently leverage great experiences and outcomes into increased upsell, cross-sell, […]

 “Before Gainsight, by the time we found out about a partner risk it was already too late.
 Now we can take a proactive approach to manage risk.
 It has saved us over $5 million in ARR since we implemented.”
 Continuum is an IT management platform that sells 100% through channel partners.
 Continuum’s partners are Managed Service Providers (MSPs) who provide IT & Security solutions to small and medium businesses around the world.
 The end-customers span a broad variety of business and industries, ranging from restaurants to boutique shops, doctors offices, libraries, and more.
 In this model, partners are the key lever for growing the business.
 Since contracts are not part of Continuum’s partner relationships, it’s critical to proactively manage the partner relationship and consistently deliver stellar results.
 By improving partner time-to-value, partner knowledge and training, and fostering partner success, Continuum is able to help their partners deliver Continuum products and solutions to the end-client more quickly.
 Download the case study to read the rest now.